gautamdhameja/medium-2-md/readme.md

 # medium-2-md

 A CLI tool which converts medium posts (html) into Jekyll/Hugo compatible markdown files.
 Also downloads images and adds yaml front matter to the converted markdown files.
-It works with both exported Medium posts (local files) and post urls; converts all exported posts (or a url) to markdown using a single command.
+It works with exported Medium posts (local html files) and converts all exported posts to markdown using a single command.
 It could be useful in scenarios when you want to migrate your blog away from Medium to Jekyll or Hugo (or something similar, which supports markdown content).

 ## Steps to use